We want a world where effective communication and support are accessible and achievable for all families living with hearing loss.

 If you are interested in participating in an ongoing research study, please email firstname.lastname@example.org.

-Our research is funded by grants awarded to Dr. Nicole Marrone from the National Institutes of Health - National Institute on Deafness and Other Communication Disorders, the University of Arizona Foundation, SERTOMA, start up funds from the University of Arizona, and the James S. and Dyan Pignatelli/Unisource Clinical Program in Audiologic Rehabilitation for Adults.
+Our research has been funded by grants awarded to Dr. Nicole Marrone from the National Institutes of Health - National Institute on Deafness and Other Communication Disorders (NIDCD), the Arizona Community Foundation, the University of Arizona Foundation, SERTOMA, and the James S. and Dyan Pignatelli Clinical Chair in Audiologic Rehabilitation for Adults.